x-zang/x-zang.github.io/_pages/about.md

 ## News

+[Mar 2025] I was awarded the GLBIO'25 Fellowship and Huck Travel Award to support my travel.
+Thanks to the generous support from GLBIO and Huck Institutes.

 [Mar 2025] My abstract (oral presentation) was accepted to GLBIO'25.
 I will present on a novel computational method for single-cell RNA-seq assembly.

 [Oct 2024] I presented my work "Augmenting Transcriptome Annotations through the Lens of Splicing Evolution" in Bioinformatics Method Developers Community Day at Penn State.
 Update Nov '24: This work "[TENNIS](https://doi.org/10.1101/2024.11.04.621892)" is available as a preprint.